kimgoetzke/procedural-generation-2/README.md

 # Procedural Generation Project 2

 This repository contains basic generation logic for a 2D, pixel art, tile set-based world.
-It was written in Rust, using Bevy engine.
+It was written in Rust, using Bevy engine (v0.16).
 The purpose of this project was to familiarise myself a little more with Rust and procedural generation.
 It's a follow-up on my first attempt to learn Rust, [Rusteroids](https://github.com/kimgoetzke/rusteroids), and my first, non-Rust procedural generation project, [Procedural Generation Project 1](https://github.com/kimgoetzke/procedural-generation-1).